-According to employee reviews, the company offers up to 20 days of vacation time, in addition to sick days, personal days, and more.
+According to employee reviews, the offers up to 20 days of vacation time, in addition to sick days, personal days, and more.
 The best part, however, is that the employees are never questioned about why they’re taking a day off.

 According to employee reviews, Google is the best when it comes to offering PTO.
-Employees start with 3 weeks of PTO per year, which can increase to 5 weeks.
+Employees with 3 weeks of PTO per year, which can increase to 5 weeks.

 Wrapping it Up